ankidroid/Anki-Android/Development-Guide.md

 # Source code
-First, register here on github, and follow the [forking instructions](https://help.github.com/articles/fork-a-repo/) for the Anki-Android repository.
+First, register here on github, and follow the [instructions](https://help.github.com/articles/fork-a-repo/) on github on the Anki-Android repository to fork and clone the code.
 If you want to be notified about each new improvement/bugfix, please subscribe to the [commits feed for the master branch](https://github.com/ankidroid/Anki-Android/commits/master.atom).

-The project has been configured to work "out of the box" with Android Studio, though you first need to set up the Android SDK as follows.

-## Setting up the SDK
-Before you can do anything with AnkiDroid, you should install [Android Studio and the Android SDK](https://developer.android.com/sdk/index.html), and make sure you have the following items checked in the Android SDK manager:
+## Android Studio
+The next step is to install [Android Studio and the Android SDK](https://developer.android.com/sdk/index.html).
+Open Android Studio and choose "Open Project", then select the folder where you earlier cloned the github repository to (we will refer to this folder as `%AnkiDroidRoot%`).

+On opening the project it should start to build and should eventually prompt you to install the following missing SDK components.
+Install them one by one as you get prompted:

   * Android SDK Build-tools and Android SDK platform (version must match "buildToolsVersion" and "compileSdkVersion" in the project's [build.gradle file](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/build.gradle))
   * Android Support Repository (latest version)
   * Android Support Library (latest version)

-## Opening in Android Studio
-After forking and cloning the Anki-Android git repository, open Android Studio and choose "Open Project", then select the folder which you cloned the github repository to (we will refer to this folder as `%AnkiDroidRoot%`).
-The project should start without error, and build automatically.
+After installing all these dependencies, the project should build successfully.

 ## Files: Where to find what
  * `/AnkiDroid/src/main/` is the root directory for the main project (`%root`)